 On the surface, this probably seems counter-intuitive.

 But binge eating is often preceded by some form of caloric restriction.
 If we aren’t eating enough during the day, we’re more likely to binge in the evening to make up for it.

 Our bodies are smart.
 They know how much energy they need to function.
 They also know that if you’ve been restricting throughout the day, you’re going to need those extra calories later on.

 So the best way to prevent binge eating?
 Stop restricting.
 Eat consistently (every 3 or 4 hours) and eat to fullness each time.

-💡Pro Tip!
-For ADHDers who struggle to remember to eat, set a timer.
+💡Pro tip!
+If you struggle to remember to eat, set a timer.
 Yes, really!
 I personally use my phone and each time I eat, I set a timer for another four hours.
 This helps to keep me on track.

 2. Add some variety to your diet

 Sometimes the reason we’re bingeing is because we’re not meeting our nutritional needs.
 A lot of people think this means they need to add more vegetables, but that’s not necessarily true!
 It could be just as likely that you’re not getting enough fats or protein.

 It’s best to work with a dietitian (I’d recommend one that specializes in intuitive eating) to sort out your own unique needs.
 But generally speaking, you can try out the “thirds method.”